Test Driven Development

-At a very basic level Test Driven Development is about spending time at the beginning of a project so that you minimise time at the end.
+At a very basic level, Test Driven Development is a software development process relying on software requirements being converted to test cases before the software is fully developed.
 It is called Test Driven because the first thing you do is write the test, rather than write the platform.

-Wait… Isn’t that backward?
-How can you test something you haven’t even written yet?
+Wait…isn’t that backward?
+How can you write test cases for something you haven’t even developed yet?

 The Test becomes the Benchmark